MITRECND/chopshop/README.md

 </pre>

-When moving around in the data window, remember to disable autoscroll or else the window will return to the end of the data shortly
+When moving around in the data window, remember to disable autoscroll or else the window will return to the end of the data shortly.

 Modules
 =======